 Steps to Configure

-Outgoing mail filtering includes several aspects that require attention:
+Outgoing mail filtering includes several aspects that require configuration:

-- Create the Outgoing User - Create an outgoing authentication user to authenticate all outgoing mail against
+- Create the Outgoing User - Create an outgoing authentication user/method to authenticate all outgoing mail against

 - Set up SPF - Configure the Sender Policy Framework used to restrict which mail servers are allowed to send email for your domain name